All Products

 Performance optimization

 • Enable connection pooling: The SDK uses the urllib3 connection pool by default.
-Ensure that the max_idle_conns configuration is appropriate (default is 50) to avoid frequent creation of TCP connections.
+Make sure the max_idle_conns value is appropriate (default: 50) to avoid frequent TCP connection creation.

-• Use asynchronous calls: For high-concurrency scenarios, you can implement true asynchronous calls by using asyncio and aiohttp (requires custom packaging).
+• Use asynchronous calls: For high-concurrency scenarios, implement true asynchronous calls with asyncio and aiohttp (requires custom packaging).

 Security recommendations

 • Enforce HTTPS: Always use an endpoint that starts with https://.
-Avoid downgrading to HTTP.
+Do not downgrade to HTTP.

-• Validate input: Strictly validate all user inputs, such as phone_numbers (by using regular expressions), template_param (by parsing JSON), and sign_name (by using an Allowlist).
+• Validate input: Validate all user inputs, such as phone_numbers (with regular expressions), template_param (by parsing JSON), and sign_name (against an allowlist).

 • Mask sensitive data in logs: When logging phone_numbers, apply log masking, such as 138****0000.